Best Pool Steps

 There are two main ways that the above ground pool can be built.
 The first way is that the pool will be built above the grade of the ground around it, requiring steps that lead from the ground into the pool.
 These steps will usually be in an A-frame style, allowing users to climb steps up to the top of the pool and then down the other side into it.
 The second way will require a deck or structure to be built level with the entryway of the pool, thus requiring the assistance of steps that will lead from the top of the pool inside the water.

-Though we only included one in ground specific option on our top ten list, we still felt it is important to discuss here.
+Though we only included one in-ground specific option on our top ten list, we still felt it is important to discuss here.
 The plastic steps that are designed for in-ground pools are attached via the pool wall or to the cement deck surrounding the pool.
-Though these might not be the most aesthetically appealing option for your in-ground pool, they’re very durable and much more affordable than springing for built-in vinyl oversteps.
+Though there might not be the most aesthetically appealing option for your in-ground pool, they’re very durable and much more affordable than springing for built-in vinyl oversteps.

 Ease of Use